Status: Full Time

-The Director of Resource Mobilization, a new role created to support the network’s revenue-generation needs, will lead strategies for Resource Development and Funder Organizing for Resonance Network, supervise development staff and consultants when added to the team, support financial management, and elevate the visibility of Resonance Network partners and members within philanthropy.
+Resonance Network is seeking a Director of Resource Mobilization, a role created to support the network’s revenue-generation needs, will lead strategies for Resource Development and Funder Organizing for Resonance Network, supervise development staff and consultants when added to the team, support financial management, and elevate the visibility of Resonance Network partners and members within philanthropy.
 Applicants must have a strong ability to build relationships with integrity and openness, hold big picture vision and attention to detail simultaneously, work independently, forecast and plan multiple projects several months in advance, and maintain consistent communication while working remotely.
 This position will report directly to Aimee Thompson, one of the Co-Directors.

 Lead Strategic Fundraising